Tuscarora language: Other functional nominals

 Onomatopoeia, from Tuscarora or other languages, is less common than other words from other languages or verbal descriptions that turned to nominals.
-In many cases a pronominal prefix has dropped off, so that only the minimal stem remains.
+In many cases, a pronominal prefix has dropped off, so that only the minimal stem remains.

 Possessive constructions

-Ownership is divided into alienable and inalienable possession, each of which type has its own construction.
+Ownership is divided into alienable and inalienable possession; each has its own construction.
 An example of inalienable possession would be someone's body part—this cannot be disputed.
 An example of alienable possession would be a piece of paper held by someone.

 Attributive suffixes

 Attributive suffixes come in many forms: